aptech/docs/docs/CR-plotSetXTicLabel.rst

     plotSetXTicLabel(&myPlot, "%.3f");

-    //Draw the graph, using our format specifier plotXY(myPlot, x, y);
+    // Draw the graph, using our format specifier plotXY(myPlot, x, y);

 The code above produces a graph with X-tic labels like the image below: